M2000Interpreter/Environment/utf8/modtrickunregcom.bas.utf8.txt

 ' // Create IDispach implementation described in type library.
 ' // not used
 Public Function CreateIDispatch( _
-                ByRef Obj As IUnknown, _
+                ByRef obj As IUnknown, _
                 ByRef typeLibPath As String, _
                 ByRef interfaceName As String) As Object